jxieeducation/Product-Notes-2017/startups/Software.md

 	* online Git repository manager with a wiki, issue tracking, CI and CD
 * Coda
 	* consolidate between docs, spreadsheets and apps
+* testim.io
+	* modern testing - test on different devices in browser, run in parallel, CI..etc.